Case Notifications & Reporting

 - Faculty and staff: notify Cypress Williams in Human Resources (HR).

-It is not necessary to report that you have taken an antibody test; report testing for the active virus only.
+It is not necessary to report that you test negative, or that you have taken an antibody test.